 97% of our Lakota people live below the poverty line.

-Many families cannot afford heating oil, wood or propane and many residents use ovens to heat their homes.
+Many families cannot afford heating oil, wood or propane and many residents use ovens to heat their homes. - HOUSING

 Elderly die each winter from hypothermia (freezing).